brianreumere/gandi-automatic-dns/README.md

   * Bourne shell
   * OpenSSL or [LibreSSL] [4]
-  * bind-tools if you don't use the -i flag (only mentioned because nutty Linux distros and FreeBSD no longer include dig by default)
+  * bind-tools if you don't use the -i flag (only mentioned because nutty Linux distros and FreeBSD no longer include the dig command by default)

 Command line usage
 ==================